 TYR Basic Latex Cap

-Schimmelpfenning says latex caps like this one are inexpensive and get the job done, especially for beginners, occasional swimmers, or kids.
-She notes that latex is thinner and lighter than silicone but tears more easily and can tug more on hair, so it would be best for someone with shorter hair.
+Schimmelpfenning said latex caps like this one are inexpensive and get the job done, especially for beginners, occasional swimmers, or kids.
+She noted that latex is thinner and lighter than silicone, but tears more easily and can tug more on hair, so it would be best for someone with shorter hair.

-Overall, this can be a great first cap if you’re just getting started swimming and want something simple.
+Overall, this can be a great first cap if you are just getting started swimming and want something simple.
 However, because of its potential for tearing, an upgrade to one of the silicone options may be in order if you become more committed.

 Fins